 Health and Safety Courses

-Demonstrate Knowledge of Workplace Health and Safety Requirements (Unit 497)
+Demonstrate Knowledge of Workplace Health and Safety Requirements (NZQA 497)

 4 hours (Unit 497): this health and safety training unit standard is intended for use by employees as well as students and those on pre-employment training, and may be assessed in either a provider or workplace environment.

-- Identify and describe legislative rights and responsibilities for workplace health and safety.
+- Describing and identifying legislative rights and responsibilities for workplace health and safety.

-- Describe the systems approach to workplace health and safety.
+- Describing the systems approach to workplace health and safety.

-- Explain how risks and hazards are defined in the Health and Safety at Work Act 2015 (HSWA).
+- Explaining how risks and hazards are defined in the Health and Safety at Work Act 2015 (HSWA).

-Apply Safety Working Practices in the Workplace (Unit 17593)
+Apply Safety Working Practices in the Workplace (NZQA 17593)

 4 hours (Unit 17593): This Health and Safety training unit is related to organisational requirements that refer to instructions to their staff on policy and procedures, which are documented in memo or manual format and are available in the workplace.

-- Identify the principles of workplace safety in a given workplace.
+- Identifying the principles of workplace safety in a given workplace.
 (Ex: workplace hazard identification systems, safe work practices in relation to organisational requirements, etc).

-- Demonstrate safe work practices in a specific workplace (Ex: routine work activities, workplace hazard, unsafe work practices, documentation relating to safe work practices,etc).
+- Demonstrating safe work practices in a specific workplace (Ex: workplace hazard, unsafe work practices, routine work activities, documentation relating to safe work practices,etc).

-Hazard Identification & Risk Assessment Procedures in the Workplace (Unit 17602) – 6 hours
+Hazard Identification & Risk Assessment Procedures in the Workplace (NZQA 17602) – 6 hours

-Key learning outcomes of Health and Safety training (Unit 17602)
+Key learning outcomes of Health and Safety training (17602)

-- Describe hazards that may harm workers, the work environment, and organisations
+- Describing hazards that may harm workers, the work environment, and organisations

-- Explain health and safety requirements for hazard control.
+- Explaining health and safety requirements for hazard control.

-- Identify hazards and apply risk assessment procedures.
+- Identifying hazards and applying risk assessment procedures.